 It’s better to choose from multiple candidates for any given role.
 You then have the opportunity to identify those that are the best fit for your organization, and thus will be more likely to stay for the long haul.

 Whether you develop marketing materials internally, or you have a marketing agency develop them, you definitely need them.
 Marketing materials should position the opportunity with your practice for all recruits, even before they get to an interview.
 You’re a step ahead if, for example, a new dentist recruit already knows that your practice emphasizes work-life balance, or some another attribute you want to emphasize.

 Part of the recruiting plan should be to leverage your current team.
 You want them to be on board when they meet with the prospective recruit and reinforce your message.

 Finally, determine the channels that you will invest in.
 Job boards are low investment, but also low return.
 A recruiter is an investment, but also more likely to realize your return in hiring dentists.
 While developing an internal recruiting function is a big investment, but if your growth plans are significant, the investment can’t be avoided and needs to be a full-time effort.

 Whether you want to add one dentist to your team or open a new location with several new professionals, you can’t wait until you actually have the need to hire.
 By then, you’re already behind.
 Develop an active, ongoing recruiting plan that is continuous.

 Think of it this way: If you are actively marketing your practice to bring in new patients, you need to also be recruiting new professionals actively.
 Doctors and patients go hand in hand.
 In the same way that marketing your practice isn’t an overnight exercise, neither is recruiting new talent to handle the patient load that those marketing efforts will bear.

 RevenueWell Enterprise helps you to manage marketing for your entire group as easily as you would a single office.
-Learn more about this multi-practice and DSO solution here.
+Learn more about this multi-practice and DSO marketing solution here.